taylormckell/CSIS-4850-Python/README.md

 # Parrot Client and Sock Server: Creates a server and client to send a message from the server to the client.
 The server sends out a simple message that is then repeated and printed to the terminal by the client.

-# Anon Browser and Browser Test: Creates and tests the an anonymous browser.
+# Anon Browser and Browser Test: Creates and tests an anonymous browser.
 # File Utils: Creates a module for file reading and writing.
 A user can specify if they want to create a file, open a file, or write to one.
 Checks if the file exists, whether text to write has been provided, as well as other basic error handling.